top of page

 Eve received her B.S. in Environmental Science with a minor in French Language and Literature from SUNY Binghamton.
 She will be studying PFAS contamination in aquatic ecosystems across the Ceded Territories in WI.
 This work will be in collaboration with the Toxicology Lab

-Indigenous-Ecotox Team
+Community-Ecotox Team

 01CD7E7C-9670-4CAD-8FCE-9AB63D3BD423.jpeg